anjakuchenbecker/anjakuchenbecker.github.io/_posts/2020-6-20-Project-Presentation-Smart-Home-Solution-Part-1.md

 Key Features
 - Status indicator for each available smart plug
-- Turn smart plus on or of
+- Turn smart plugs on or off
-- Set also smart plug timer (if supported by smart plug)
+- Set smart plug timer with related action (if supported by smart plug)

 # Platform